Lombiq/GitHub-Actions/Docs/Actions.md

-These actions can be invoked through the `uses` step from any other repository's workflow.
+These actions can be invoked from a step in any other repository's workflow.
 The're utilized by [our reusable workflows](Workflows.md).

 In addition to the below short explanations, check out the inline documentation of the action you want to use, especially its parameters.